JanWielemaker/swi-chat/README.md

 ## Future

-The library chatroom.pl is probably going to   end  up as a core library and the demo program will than be added as a demo application.
+The library hub.pl is probably going to end up as a core library and the demo program will than be added as a demo application.